Parent: Loropetalum chinense var. rubrum

 Exposure: Sun, Filtered Sun, Part Shade

-From patent application (2006): [quote: discovered by Thomas Dennis Meadows, Jr. and James Bryan Berry in March, 2003.
-'Shang-hi' was found as an openly pollinated seedling of Loropetalum chinensis variety rubum (unpatented), maintained by Plant Development Services Inc., in Loxley, Ala.
-The values of this new cultivar lies in its dense, upright, globose growth habit, persistent dark purple foliage color, and abundance of dark pink flowers.
+discovered by Thomas Dennis Meadows, Jr. and James Bryan Berry in March, 2003.
+'Shang-lo' was found as an openly pollinated seedling of Loropetalum chinense variety rubrum (unpatented), maintained by Plant Development Services Inc. in Loxley, Ala.
+The value of this new cultivar lies in its dense, low, spreading to cascading growth habit, persistent dark purple foliage color, and abundance of dark pink flowers.

 Southern Living Plant Collection.